Skip to main content

 What is a butterfly spread?

-When you map out the potential profit and loss on a graph, it creates a triangle shape that looks a lot like a camping tent centred on a target price at expiration.
+When you map out the potential profit and loss on a graph, it creates a triangle shape that resembles a camping tent centred on a target price at expiration.

 Butterfly spread example